Today I’m sharing a last minute short break to Scotland.

 Not much has changed since the 1970s – literally.

 Aside from an odd new bed here and there, the cabins look the same as they ever did.
 They’re rough and ready, with tiny bathrooms and electricity meters.
-The cupboards are the same exact ones we slung our wellies into, almost 40 years ago.
+The cupboards are the same exact ones we slung our wellies into, 40 years ago.